top of page

 At 18:45 in the above video the claim is made that it is easy for instructors to evaluate and teach the technical content because this is settled, which contradicts what Ballou said, and the experience of many instructors at PSIA events.

 Another alpine team member stated before the last Interski, "The consistency of our technical message and how it's assessed is too variable and is one of our association’s biggest challenges”.
-Again contradiction the comments in the national academy presentation that there is consistency in technical understanding, even when some of the team members do not think it is the case.
+Again contradicting the comments in the national academy presentation that there is consistency in technical understanding, even when some of the team members do not think it is the case.

 Instructors.site